larry-svds/microservices-infrastructure/bare-metal/README.md

 on a couple of laptops.

-This document explains how to prepare your machine with the base OS, network hard drive concerns, creating your inventory and getting ansible rady.
+This document explains how to prepare your machine with the base OS, network hard drive concerns, creating your inventory and getting ansible ready.

 ## Setting Up Centos 7